shivanikharva/shivanikharva.github.io/aboutme.md

 *Director of Marketing*
 June 2021 - May 2022
-- Create digital advertisements for club events and post to social media
+- Created digital advertisements for club events and post to social media
-- Update website as needed through GitHub and Visual Studio Code (datascienceucsb.org)
+- Updated website as needed through GitHub and Visual Studio Code (datascienceucsb.org)

 **HG Insights**
 *Solutions Engineer Intern*